Faith Loves Company

 • Downplaying your success to avoid making others uncomfortable.

-• Feeling guilty for setting boundaries or prioritising yourself.
+• Feeling guilty for setting boundaries or prioritising your own needs.

 • Overthinking every little interaction.